max-kay/bachelor_thesis/report/main.typ

 #figure(
   image("figs/p1m_g.svg"),
-  caption: [Pairs of general positions in line group p1m], )
+  caption: [Pairs of general positions in line group p1m], )<fig:1d2>
 The general position has site symmetry 1.
-For general positions, the pairs can be categorized further into two categories.
+For general positions, the pairs (shown in @fig:1d2 can be categorized further into two categories.
 For pairs of type $n arrow(l)$, there exist two possibilities for each pair, one in the positive direction on in the negative.
 Since there are two starting positions per unit cell, the pair multiplicity is 4.

 For pairs which do not occur over a basis vector length, there is only one possibility for the construction of such a pair.
 Considering the two possible starting positions, the pair multiplicity is 2.
-The zero pair is again a special case since it is of type $n arrow(l)$ but still can only be built once from each starting position.
+The zeroth pair is again a special case since it is of type $n arrow(l)$ but still can only be built once from each starting position.

 #figure(
   image("figs/p1m_s.svg"),
-  caption: [Pairs of special positions in line group p1m], )
+  caption: [Pairs of special positions in line group p1m], )<fig:1d3>
 Special positions in contrast have site symmetry m.
+Their pair expansions are shown in @fig:1d3.
 Thus, each pair can be built once in each direction.
-Except the zero pair which can again only be built once from each position.
+Except the zeroth pair, which can again only be built once from each position.
-Since the Wyckoff multiplicity is 1, pairs built from special positions have pair multiplicity 2, except the zero neighbor which has pair multiplicity 1.
+Since the Wyckoff multiplicity is 1, pairs built from special positions have pair multiplicity 2, except the zeroth pair which has pair multiplicity 1.

+#pagebreak()

 == Two-dimensional Example <examples2>
+As a next example, consider pairs of positions on the mirror axis of the wallpaper group p2mg.
+The coordinates of such a point are ($x, 1/4$) with its symmetry equivalent point at ($1-x, 3/4$).
 #figure(
   image("figs/p2mg.svg"),
-  caption: [Pairs in the wallpaper group p2mg],
+  caption: [Pairs in the wallpaper group p2mg], )<fig:2d>
-)
-As a next example, consider pairs of positions on the mirror axis of the wallpaper group p2mg.
-The coordinates of such a point are ($x, 1/4$) with its symmetry equivalent point at ($1-x, 3/4$).
+@fig:2d shows the pair expansions of the shortest pairs of these sites.
+Similar to the pairs of general positions in the line group p1m the zeroth pair has multiplicity 2, because the Wyckoff multiplicity is 2.

+In this two-dimensional example, it is apparent why we need to consider the expansion under the Laue group as the pair with pair vector
+$angle.l 1 0 angle.r$ and the pair with pair vector $angle.l overline(1) 0 angle.r$ are equivalent even though there is no symmetry element which would
+transform one to the other.

+The pairs shown in blue show why the additional requirement for the ending position to be in the orbit of $P+bold(v)$ needs to exist, as the inversion of those pair vectors do not point to a valid position.

+#pagebreak()

 == Three-dimensional Example <examples3>
-The three-dimensional examples shown in figure @fig3d are pair expansions from the site $[0,0,0]$ in a primitive cubic structure with the corresponding space group Pm$overline(3)$m.
+The three-dimensional examples shown in @fig3d are pair expansions from the site $[0,0,0]$ in a primitive cubic structure with the corresponding space group Pm$overline(3)$m.
 As three-dimensional structures are harder to visualize, no more complicated examples are shown here.
 #figure(
   table(